HugoDaniel/hugodaniel.com/content/projects/shader-canvas.md

 ### Benefits

 - Easy to debug
-  * The state and its setup is always available in the DOM
+  * The state and its setup are always available in the DOM
 - Emphasis on the initialization phase
   * Graphics APIs are typically inclined towards Command-like and Factory-like usage patterns. <br>